jgastaiza/Jose_Astaiza_FinalAssignment/README.md

 3. Managing, storing, and further cleaning the data:
     - I created lists with the data of banks names, demand deposits and risks and furthered cleaned the data using 'Pandas' methods, regular expressions, etc.
     - I used 'Pandas' to create a data frame with the information of banks, demand deposits, log demand deposits and risks.
-    - The complete database or data frame in csv format is available [here](base_completa.csv)
+    - The complete database or data frame in csv format is available [here](base_completa)
-    - There was an importan outlier that was identified and droped using the .drop and .index methods.
+    - There was an important outlier that was identified and droped using the .drop and .index methods.
+<br><br>
+4. Analysing data
+    - I used the numpy, math and statsmodels.formula.api libraries to make mathematical operations and run statistical models.
+    - Also, I used matplotlib to create figures.

 ## Findings

 All code for analysis is available [here](FinalAssignment_Jose_Astaiza.ipynb).

 - Two samples were analysed: the complete sample and the sample without the outlier.
 This was a strange value correspondig to risk.
 The  risk outlier is in the position 2768 of the complete data frame and is asociated to HSBC,Delaware (36197%,500.000$).
 It is important to notice that the second highest risk is just 868.6%.

-- Las estadísticas descriptivas de la base completa son:
+- The descriptive statistics of the complete data base are:
 <pre>
              Riesgo      Depositos  LogDepositos
 count   6058.000000    6058.000000   6058.000000